 \section{A spectral-element method for Poisson type equations}

 To fix the idea, we describe the implementation details for solving the Poisson type equation

 with a constant coefficient $\alpha>0$ and homogeneous Neumann boundary conditions on a rectangular domain $\Omega$.
-We only consider the spectral-element method with continuous piecewise $Q^k$ polynomial basis on uniform rectangular meshes, and all integrals are approximated by $(k+1)$-point Gauss--Lobatto quadrature \cite{li2020superconvergence}.
+In this paper, we only consider the spectral-element method with continuous piecewise $Q^k$ polynomial basis on uniform rectangular meshes, and all integrals are approximated by $(k+1)$-point Gauss--Lobatto quadrature \cite{li2020superconvergence}.